jaymzh/main-branch-check-action/README.md

 [![Build](https://github.com/openai/main-branch-check-action/actions/workflows/build.yaml/badge.svg?branch=main)](https://github.com/openai/main-branch-check-action/actions/workflows/build.yaml)

-This check will determine the workflow it was called from, then see if tha workflow has run on master, and if it has, ensure it is passing.
+This check will determine the workflow it was called from, then see if the workflow has run on master, and if it has, ensure it is passing.

 To bypass this (e.g. if your PR is the fix), you can add: